isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2024-11-25-post-Publication of Singapore's Risk Assessments and National Strategies.md

 <p>ii.
 Setting up of separate legal persons to <strong>ringfence sanctioned activities</strong>;</p>
 <p>iii.
 Use of <strong>shell companies</strong> set up by foreign beneficial
 owners with little or no substantial business operations in Singapore.</p>
-<p>5 Having identified Singapore’s key PF threats, the PF NRA and CPF Strategy
+<p>Having identified Singapore’s key PF threats, the PF NRA and CPF Strategy
 ascertained the sectors with greater exposure to these threats.
 According to the PF NRA and CPF Strategy, the <strong>PSMD sector</strong>  <strong>is assessed to be a sector to watch</strong>.
 The PSMD sector:</p>